Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 ↓
 Personnel ranking Classification - O
 ↓
-Personnel as “Department of Operations” internally ranking “Autonomous Sentinel” and above ↓
+Personnel as “Department of Operations"
+↓
 ...